gonicus/svg-to-ttf/README.md

 ✓ ./Icon.qml has been generated
 ```

 Ok.
-We've a TTF font now, a simple IconFontResolver class, which basically stores the *file-to-index* mapping and a
+We've got a TTF font now, a simple IconFontResolver class, which basically stores the *file-to-index* mapping and a
 new QML element called `Icon`.
-Lets build a *qmake* based project around it:
+Let's build a *qmake* based project around it:

 Project file
 ------------